 I Was Injured in a Motorcycle Crash But Didn’t Have Insurance.
 Do I Still Have a Case?

-In Indianapolis, it isn’t legal to ride a motorcycle without insurance.
+In Indianapolis, Indiana, it isn’t legal to ride a motorcycle without insurance.
 Your legal options are limited, but here are a few:

 • Contact an experienced attorney as soon as possible.
 They can help you determine which Indiana laws apply to a motorcycle accident case and liaise with insurance companies.
 This can protect you against devious ploys insurance companies use to avoid paying for settlements.